Monday, March 28, 2022

 Monday, March 7, 2022

-Part 3: James and Pete on 8th Street SE (1906-1908)
+Part 3: James, Pete (and Adam) Cokinos Hang on 8th Street SE (1906-1908)

 Inspection, Marine Barracks, Washington, D.C.
 Washington D.C, 1917 L. O. C.